antonbabenko/pre-commit-terraform/README.md

 ### infracost_breakdown

 `infracost_breakdown` build on top of the `infracost breakdown` command.
-It, if needed, run terraform init, terraform plan and call infracost API - so this hook can run up to few minutes.
+It, if needed, runs `terraform init`, `terraform plan` and calls `infracost` API - so this hook can run up to several minutes.

 Unlike most other hooks, this one triggers all changes to tf files but checks predefined paths each time.